-- If, instead, r is black and v is black, then, to preserve the black depth property, we give r a fictitious double black color. - We now have a color violation, called the double black problem. - A double black in T denotes an underflow in the corresponding (2,4) tree T'. - To remedy the double-black problem at r, we proceed as follows. - We will have 3 cases depending on the color of sibling y of r and the color of its children.
+- If, instead, r is black and v is black, then, to preserve the depth property, we give r a fictitious double black color. - We now have a color violation, called the double black problem. - A double black in T denotes an underflow in the corresponding (2,4) tree T'. - To remedy the double-black problem at r, we proceed as follows.

-- Case 1: the sibling y of r is black and has a red child z. - Resolving this case corresponds to a transfer operation in the (2,4) tree T'. - We perform a trinode restructuring: we take the node z, its parent y, and grandparent x, we label them temporarily left to right as a, b and c, and we replace x with the node labeled b, making it parent of the other two nodes. - We color a and c black, give b the former color of x, and color r black. - This trinode restructuring eliminates the double black problem because the path b-c-r now contains two black nodes.
+- Case 1: the sibling y of r is black and has a red child z. - Resolving this case corresponds to a transfer operation in the (2,4) tree T'. - We perform a trinode restructuring: we take the node z, its parent y, and grandparent x, we label them temporarily left to right as a, b and c, and we replace x with the node labeled b, making it parent of the other two nodes. - We color a and c black, give b the former color of x, and color r black. - This trinode restructuring eliminates the double black problem.